Elderson Echiéjilé

-Elderson Uwa Echiéjilé (born 20 January 1988) is a Nigerian former professional footballer who played as a left-back for Nigeria national team from 2009 until 2018.
+Elderson Uwa Echiéjilé (born 20 January 1988) is a Nigerian former professional footballer who played as a left-back.

 He began his career at Bendel Insurance and moved to Europe in 2007, joining Rennes where he was mainly a reserve.
 He spent four seasons in Portugal's Primeira Liga with Braga before returning to the French Ligue 1 in 2014 to join Monaco, being loaned several times until he was release four years later.

-A full international for Nigeria since 2009, Echiéjilé played in two Africa Cup of Nations tournaments, winning the 2013 edition.
+A full international for the Nigeria national team from 2009 until 2018, Echiéjilé played in two Africa Cup of Nations tournaments, winning the 2013 edition.
 He was also part of the squads at two World Cups.

 Club career

 Rennes

-Born in Benin City, Echiéjilé began his senior career at Bendel Insurance FC.
-In August 2007 he was sold to Stade Rennais F.C. in France, playing his first Ligue 1 game on 23 December in a 0–0 draw at Toulouse FC.
+Born in Benin City, Echiéjilé began his senior career at Bendel Insurance.
+In August 2007 he was sold to Rennes in France, playing his first Ligue 1 game on 23 December in a 0–0 draw at Toulouse.

 During his spell with the club, however, he appeared mostly for the reserve team.

 Braga

-On 16 June 2010, Echiéjilé signed for S.C.
-Braga from Portugal for €2.5 million, on a four-year contract.
+On 16 June 2010, Echiéjilé signed for Braga from Portugal for €2.5 million, on a four-year contract.
 He scored on his official debut for the club, netting from a corner kick in a 3–0 home win against Celtic in the qualifying rounds of the UEFA Champions League (4–2 on aggregate).

-Echiéjilé played his first game in the Primeira Liga on 13 August 2010, featuring the full 90 minutes in a 3–1 home victory over Portimonense SC.
-He was an unused substitute in the 2011 UEFA Europa League Final, lost 1–0 to compatriots FC Porto at the Aviva Stadium in Dublin.
+Echiéjilé played his first game in the Primeira Liga on 13 August 2010, featuring the full 90 minutes in a 3–1 home victory over Portimonense.
+He was an unused substitute in the 2011 UEFA Europa League Final, lost 1–0 to compatriots Porto at the Aviva Stadium in Dublin.
 Additionally, he scored four league goals in 26 matches in his second year, helping the Minho side finish third.

 Monaco

-On 17 January 2014, Echiéjilé returned to the French top flight after penning a four-and-a-half-year deal with AS Monaco FC.
-He scored his first goal for the team on 31 October, opening a 1–1 home draw with Stade de Reims.
+On 17 January 2014, Echiéjilé returned to the French top flight after penning a four-and-a-half-year deal with Monaco.
+He scored his first goal for the team on 31 October, opening a 1–1 home draw with Reims.

 On 31 August 2016, Echiéjilé moved to Belgian club Standard Liège on a season-long loan.
 Late into the following transfer window, he left for Spain with Sporting de Gijón also in a temporary deal.

-Echiejilé continued to serve loans until his departure, representing Sivasspor and Cercle Brugge K.S.V. in the process.
+Echiejilé continued to serve loans until his departure, representing Sivasspor and Cercle Brugge in the process.

 HJK

-In March 2019, Echiejilé signed with Helsingin Jalkapalloklubi of the Finnish Veikkausliiga.
+In March 2019, Echiejilé signed with HJK Helsinki of the Finnish Veikkausliiga.
 On 28 June, both parties agreed to terminate the contract by mutual consent.